-The entire property has been mitigated a few years ago in a community wide fuels reduction project.
-The only trees that need to be removed at this time are ones that are in the foot print of the building site.
 All trees to be removed are marked with blue spray paint.
+All trees that are to remain within zones 1 and 2 will be unmarked and need to be pruned to a height of 6 ft or 1/3 the height of the tree, whichever is less.
+If the property is less than 1 acre it may not have zones marked due to boundary interference.
+Harvested wood that remains on site should be stacked at least 30 feet from the house and at the same elevation when possible.
 Slash from the harvest will be chipped.
 Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district.